donders-research-data-management/rdm-wiki/rdm-wiki/en/faq/other.md

 ## Whom should I contact with questions?

-During the pilot phase you can contact the [DI-RDM helpdesk](mailto:dirdm.helpdesk@gmail.com), [Hurng-Chun (Hong) Lee](mailto:h.lee@donders.ru.nl), [Eric Maris](mailto:e.maris@donders.ru.nl) and [Robert Oostenveld](mailto:robert.oostenveld@donders.ru.nl) with all questions that you might have and that are not addressed here.
+During the pilot phase you can contact the [DI-RDM helpdesk](mailto:dirdm.helpdesk@gmail.com) - consisting of [Hurng-Chun (Hong) Lee](mailto:h.lee@donders.ru.nl), [Eric Maris](mailto:e.maris@donders.ru.nl) and [Robert Oostenveld](mailto:robert.oostenveld@donders.ru.nl) - with all questions that you might have and that are not addressed here.
 Once the local research administration, ICT and lab support staff has been trained on using the RDM, they should be able to answer most of your questions.

 ## How can I create a user account?